elonadam/E2EE-Project/README.md

     - AES after decryption DONE
     - message before decryption DONE
     - message after decryption DONE
-    - create dict to save all this and print a nice message including everything
+    - create dict to save all this and print a nice message including everything DONE
-# TODO Fix consule prints - ELON
+# TODO Fix consule prints - ELON - ADDED

 i cant fix the console prints in a good way, lets just declare that we have it